 Developing a single product in the pharmaceutical industry is a very expensive proposition with no certainty of regulatory clearance or commercial success.
 Considerable amounts are invested into the research and development process.
-Our research and development expense was \$60.9 million, \$67.2 million, and \$68.9 million for the years ended December 31, 2021, 2020, and 2019, respectively.
+Our research and development expense was \$74.8 million, \$60.9 million, and \$67.2 million for the years ended December 31, 2022, 2021, and 2020, respectively.
 As noted elsewhere herein, ongoing revenue from current operations is a critical component of being able to adequately fund ongoing research and development efforts in our product pipeline.
 Likewise, the ability to borrow funds at an attractive rate is another factor in being able to fund research and development activities.
-Finally, being able to access the raise additional funds through the capital markets is another factor in being able to fund research and development.
+Finally, being able to access the raise additional funds through the capital markets on favorable terms, if at all, particularly during times of market volatility, changes in the interest rate environment, and general economic instability, is another factor in being able to fund research and development.
 If any one, or all, of these sources become unavailable, our research and development projects may become delayed or negatively impacted.